24.02.2026. » 17:50 | ACDC

 FOTO: ACDC

-It was concluded that it is necessary to improve institutional cooperation, strengthen the capacities of the Labour Inspectorate, ensure greater language accessibility within institutions, and enhance the implementation of recommendations issued by independent bodies, in order to provide workers in northern Kosovo with effective and meaningful access to justice.
+It was concluded that institutional cooperation must be improved, the capacities of the Labor Inspectorate strengthened, greater linguistic accessibility of institutions ensured, and the implementation of recommendations of independent bodies enhanced, in order to provide workers in northern Kosovo with effective and substantive access to justice.